You don’t learn about it in art school.

 Successful artists sell to both types of buyers.
 Sometimes they use different marketing methods to find them.
 I believe artists need to develop as many relationships with art collectors as possible.
 It is a key to your success.
-This does not mean ignore other ways to get to market.
+You should not ignore other ways to get to market.
 They are also important, but should not be top priority over building a direct buying collector base.

-Collectors are important because they represent potential sales of many pieces to the same person.
+Collectors are essential because they represent potential sales of many pieces to the same person.
 They also are your best source for referrals to other collectors, or to opportunities that would not be open to you otherwise.
-A devoted fan may make introductions to people who can make a big impact on your career.
+A devoted fan may make introductions to people who can make a significant impact on your career.
 You don’t get this from the casual art buyer.